Konstantin Malofeev: Involvement in the war in Donbass

-Family
+Personal life

-Malofeev is married to Irina Mikhailovna Vilter, a lawyer at Monastyrsky, Zyuba, Stepanov & Partners.
+Malofeev was married to Irina Mikhailovna Vilter, a lawyer at Monastyrsky, Zyuba, Stepanov & Partners.
 They have three children: Kirill (born 1995), Natalia (born 1999), and Tatiana (born 2011).

+Malofeev is the orthodox godfather of the children of Igor Shchyogolev who is the former Minister of Communications, an alleged KGB officer and now adviser to Vladimir Putin as his internet czar.

+In 2024, he was reported to be in a romantic relationship with Maria Lvova-Belova, the Presidential Commissioner for Children's Rights in Russia, whom the International Criminal Court issued an arrest warrant for over her alleged role in the deportation of Ukrainian children to Russia during the Russo-Ukrainian War.
+The two reportedly married at the Villa Rotunda (Вилла Ротонда) restaurant, which is one of the most expensive wedding venues in the Moscow region, in the elite village of Deauville (Odintsovo district) (Довиль (Одинцовский район)) in Moscow Oblast on Natalia's Day or 8 September 2024.

 Social activity

 Malofeev is involved in a number of projects, providing funding, both personally and through Marshall Capital.

 In January 2007, Malofeev co-founded St. Basil the Great Grammar School, providing traditional Russian schooling.

 In July 2007, he established the Russian Society of Philanthropists for the Protection of Mothers and Children.
 One of the society's initial programmes, The Heart of the Child, funds treatment for children with congenital heart defects in specialist Russian clinics.

 In June 2010, the Society was renamed the Charitable Foundation of St Basil the Great.
 Its focus is to improve children's health, develop education and training, as well as constructing, restoring and financially supporting the development and growth of the Russian Orthodox Church.
-The Foundation is involved in over 30 programmes across Russia.
+The Foundation is involved in over 30 programmes across Russia including support for the relocation of the children of Donbass and other displaced Ukrainian children due to the Russo-Ukrainian War.

 Since 2011, Malofeev has been chairman of the board of Saint Basil the Great Charitable Foundation and member of the board of trustees of the "Safe Internet League" non-profit partnership which created the original draft of Internet censorship law in Russia.

 In May 2014, he hosted an assembly of European conservatives and anti-gay supporters in Vienna.